Wedding Dress Alterations - Making Sure Your Dress Is As Perfect A Fit As Your Groom

 To ensure an ideal (and consistent) fit, you'll want to bring the shapewear, shoes, and lingerie you plan to wear with your dress with you to every fitting.
 The right foundation garments can drastically change the way a dress looks on your body, before altering a single stitch!

 Something else to bring?
 Invite a trusted friend or family member or two.
-Should your wedding gown have a long train, you may need your maid of honor at the final fitting so she can get a handle on how to maneuver it around on the big day.
+For instance, should your wedding gown have a long train, you may need your maid of honor at the final fitting.
+She'll want to be comfortable and get some practice on how to handle and maneuver it around on the big day.